sagniknitr/EDGEMW/README.md

 ### how to compile

+1. What the project uses (from source code):
+    - protobuf-c - serialisation in C
+    - openssl - for crypto interface

 ```bash
 1. sudo apt install libprotobuf-c0-dev protobuf-c-compiler protobuf-compiler libprotobuf-dev libprotoc-dev libprotobuf-c-dev cmake make gcc g++ clang clang++